DMCB-GIST/InfoHiC/README.md

 ```

 # Running InfoHiC prediction
-The InfoHiC workflow is run by the Snakemake.
+The InfoHiC workflow is run by the snakemake.
 ## Starting from InfoGenomeR output
 ### Inputs
 - InfoHiC trained model